YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Hook/useCallback.md

 ```jsx
  const memoizedCallback = useCallback(() => callback(...dependencies), [...dependencies]);
 ```
-his allows us to isolate resource intensive functions so that they will not automatically run on every render.
+- This allows us to isolate resource intensive functions so that they **will not automatically run on every render**.

-The useCallback Hook only runs when one of its dependencies update.
+- The `useCallback` Hook only runs when one of its dependencies update.

-use the `useCallback` hook to prevent the function from being recreated unless necessary. lets React know to not re-initialize the function every time components re-render.
+- use the `useCallback` hook to **prevent the function from being recreated unless necessary**. lets React know to not re-initialize the function every time components re-render.

-This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.
+- This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

 > **Why to use?
 One reason to use `useCallback` is to ***prevent a component from re-rendering unless its props / dependencies have changed***.**